Our Global Initiatives: Partnerships to reduce smoking worldwide:

 - Targeted Implementation – Targeted projects that include guidelines for private and public facilities, human resource personnel on implementation across sectors including schools, hospitals, private businesses, and other agencies, as well as cessation services

-- Research and Evaluation – Research and evaluation of the policy’s effect on reduction in second-hand smoke exposure and compare the results to other countries
+- Research and Evaluation – Research and evaluation of the policy’s effect on reduction in tobacco use and secondhand smoke exposure:

-- Measuring Morbidity and Mortality – Research on the consequences of a reduction in second-hand smoke exposure on disease, including cardiovascular disease, otitis media, etc. by investigating hospital data
+- Measuring Prevalence, Morbidity and Mortality – Research on the consequences of a reduction in tobacco use on disease, including cardiovascular disease, otitis media, etc. by investigating hospital data

-- Quantifying Economic Consequences – Examination of the effect of second-hand smoke (SHS) policies on busyness for hospitality sector (meals tax payments) before and after the law
+- Quantifying Economic Consequences – Examination of the effect of second-hand smoke (SHS) policies on hospitality sector profits (e.g. using meals tax payments) before and after the law

 Ideas for collaboration:

-Please contact Monique Bertic at firstname.lastname@example.org to discuss your specific needs and ideas for collaboration.
+Please contact Vaughan Rees at email@example.com to discuss your specific needs and ideas for collaboration.